 When you choose an Italian heat exchanger coffee machine make sure that you find one that has been factory modified to deliver brew water near 93 deg C. The modification isn't as simple as just reducing the boiler pressure.
 The theromosyphon also needs to be modified as well to keep the brew temperature stable.
 These machines are referred to as Aus Spec.

-Before committing to an HX Italian espresso machine ask your retailer if the machine is Aus Spec.
+Before committing to a heat exchanger Italian espresso machine ask your retailer if the machine is Aus Spec.
 If the retailer doesn't know what this means then let the warning bells ring.
 The second question to ask is "what brew temperature is the machine set to?"
 Again, the retailer should know.

 A PID (electronic temperature controller) isn't necessary for stable brew temperature on a heat exchanger espresso machine.
 Any heat exchanger espresso machine with a well engineered thermosyphon (water reticulation system) can be stable with either PID or with pressure stat control.

 This is all different with PID heat exchanger coffee machines that have been engineered for a PID from the ground up.
 With these Italian espresso machines you can get fantastic thermal stability as well as effective brew temperature control from PID adjustments.

 Most people will leave their machine at the factory setting (typically 93 deg C). ie, set and forget, but espresso aficionados will love the ability to play with brew temperature.
 If you want a more chocolatey, bitter-sweet espresso you can set the temperature up into the high 90s.
 If you want something brighter and more acidic you can set the temperature down in the low 90s.
 Awesome!

 How useful is pre-wetting and pre-infusion?